JimMerritt/banner_ads/_site/README.md

 When looking around for animation solutions, most digital distribution centers I investigated said they will support GSAP from CDN.
 These libraries offer some enhanced animation options for more complicated sequences.
 I've found CSS animations can become overly taxing if they are complicated and replacing some with repeated GSAP animations actually decreases overhead for the ad.
 With the various restrictions in place for digital ads, these original three http requests can actually save you quite a bit of bandwidth.

 ### Process for production
 In the front matter, the layout is defaulted to **for_development**.
 This means the layout will include a menu below the digital ads where a user can browse the different sizes.
-For production purposes, the layout will need to be changed to **for_production** instead of **for_development** so the extraneous menu and all wrappers will be removed, leaving only the necessary elements for the ad itself.
+For production purposes, the layout should to be changed to **for_production** instead of **for_development** so the extraneous menu and all wrappers will be removed, leaving only the necessary elements for the ad itself.

 By setting the page layout to **for_production**, you remove all layouts from the file, leaving only the ad's container div.
 This container div will be sized according to the dimensions of the ad being produced.
 This should guarantee the ad will display correctly when pushed to whatever ad space is to be used.